-TIG welding, also known as gas tungsten arc welding (GTAW), is an arc welding process that uses a non-consumable tungsten electrode to produce the weld.
+TIG welding, which stands for tungsten inert gas welding, also known as gas tungsten arc welding (GTAW) and Keeley Arc Welding, is an arc welding process that uses a non-consumable tungsten electrode to produce the weld.
 The weld area is protected from oxidation or other atmospheric contamination by an inert shielding gas (usually argon or helium), and a separate welding filler material is often used.
 A constant-current welding power supply produces an arc between the tip of the non-consumable tungsten electrode and the weld pool.
 The electrode does not melt during the process, so it must be manually sharpened as needed between welds using a stone.

 TIG welding uses a non-consumable tungsten electrode to create an electric arc between the tip of the electrode and the metals being welded.
 A constant current power supply is used to generate the arc.
 An inert gas, such as argon or helium, flows through a torch and delivers the gas to the weld area through nozzles around the tungsten electrode.